google/gsocguides/pages/mentor/29-glossary.md

 ## Organization

-An open source, free software or technology-related project that mentors students for Google Summer of Code.
+An open source, free software or technology-related project that mentors GSoC contributors for Google Summer of Code.
 Also known as a mentoring organization.

 ## Organization Admin (Org Admin)